antonmedv/monkberry/README.md

 Hello, {{ user.name | upper }}
 ```

-You need to define that filter.
+To define that filter:
 ```js
 monkberry.filters.upper = function (text) {
   return text.toUpperCase();
 };
 ```

-Also you can specify parameters for filters.
+Also Monkberry understand parameters for filters:
 ```js
 monkberry.filters.replace = function (text, from, to) {
   return text.replace(from, to);